dezdem0na/accp-cheatsheet/README.md

 	- EC2 instance.
 	- Elastic Load Balancer.
 	- Route 53.
+ - You can use several different kinds of origins with CloudFront.
+You can use an Amazon S3 bucket, a MediaStore container, a MediaPackage channel, an Application Load Balancer, or an AWS Lambda function URL (valid domain name).

 ### Amazon Lightsail
 - It provides developers compute, storage, and networking capacity and capabilities to deploy and manage websites, web applications, and databases in the cloud.
 Also it provides **preconfigured VPS** that inclouds **everything required to deploy** or create a **DB**.